 Post Shula & Since The End Of Ranking #1 In Wins in 2009

 Shula retired after the 1995 season and his Dolphin record can be found on my page from that year since his stellar 257-133-2 accomplishment was started in ’70 when the merger started.
 He won 66% of all his games in Miami and that momentum has carried this franchise through many lean seasons and unfortunately for young fans of the team success has been fleeting with one AFC East title & 2 wildcard game loses since realignment in 2002.
 Shula had just 2 losing seasons… one coming with a brutal injury situation in 1976 as the roster was decimated and the other was his only 10 loss season in 1988.
 For the longest time they were the leader in that stat showing crazy consistency and are now tied with the Minnesota Vikings for 3rd with eight 10+ loss seasons having had 7 of them since 2004.
-I’ll leave this around franchises blog on a positive not as best I can in saying that if you are a fan you have to be around of doing the Cowboys and Vikings as the only organization that have never been outside the top 7 in winning ing percentage in these 50 seasons.
+I’ll leave this around franchises blog on a positive not as best I can in saying that if you are a fan you have to be around of doing the Cowboys and Vikings as the only organization that have never been outside the top 7 in winning ing percentage in these 52 seasons.
 In fact, Miami’s current 5th postion is the lowest it has ever placed and even with the lack of playoff appearances to be able to say that while so many organizations never get to the wining side of my complication or even have years and years of quality football a head of them to even think about being a .500 organization since the merger.
 The Houston Oilers/Tennessee Titan, SD/LA Chargers & NY Jets are fellow former AFL clubs have never won more games than they lost when you watch their progression from ’70 to ’19 and they are joined by 3 NFC teams that also kicked off in 1970 not been “winners” in cumulative seasons.
 (Surprisingly current bottom feeders… Lions and Cardinals… were winners in the 1970’s).
-This club may hold the distinction of a best ever season in 1972 and that may not be beat by a team going 19-0 or 20-0 but as I say when I give football history talks the Dolphins are a bookend tram in that they also posted what may be the worst season in sports history when they finished 15 games out of first in a 16 game season (2007).
-Miami won 1 game while the Patriots lost zero that year and that is maybe more of a locked in record than a team going underfed in the future.
+This club may hold the distinction of a best ever season in 1972 and that may not be beat by a team going 21-0 or 20-0 but as I say when I give football history talks the Dolphins are a bookend team in that they also posted what may be the worst season in sports history.
+They finished 15 games out of first in a 16 game season (2007).
+Miami won 1 game while the Patriots lost zero.